JetBrains-Research/KEEPs/KEEP.md

 > To expand the applicability of this feature,
 > we may introduce a common supertype for all errors plus all errors local to the current scope.
 > F.e. `Error@last` which is a supertype of `Error` and errors local to class of `last` and `last` function itself.

+### Operators

+TODO

+To make the feature more usable, we have to introduce the same operators as for nullable types.
+- `??.` -- conditional call
+- `??:` -- elvis operator
+- `?!!` -- force operator

+TODO: Is it possible to re-use the same syntax as for nullable types?

 ### Runtime representation